codeinaire/Udemy-RoR-Testing/notes.md

 This generates a 'stub' for rspec.
 I don't know what a stub is, I'll find out later.

 `bundle binstubs rspec-core`

+### Lecture 13

+Process for creating articles feature test and feature
+- Create a branch to do the development work.
+- Write a feature test.
+- Build features to make test pass one by one.
+- Once the feature test passes with no errors - merge branch with master branch.

+#### 13.1 Workflow for creating new article

+Create new article test:
+- Visit root page.
+- click on new article.
+- fill in title.
+- fill in body.
+- create article.

+What happens if new article created, or the 'expectations':
+- Message article has been created.
+- Redirect to articles path.

+#### 13.2 How to run test

+Run all tests in rspec:

+`rspec`

+run single tests:

+`rspec spec/features/<name of file>.rb`

+#### Text from the crash of atom

+/usr/bin/atom: line 130:  5722 Segmentation fault      (core dumped) nohup "$ATOM_PATH" --executed-from="$(pwd)" --pid=$$ "$@" > "$ATOM_HOME/nohup.out" 2>&1
+Failed to get crash dump id.
+Report Id: